CheRongtian/Hybrid_Blockchain_for_Retails/Code/PrivateChain/README.md

 Typed-name confirmation is currently implemented end to end.
 The browser signs the canonical confirmation payload with ECDSA P-256, and the C++ control server verifies it through OpenSSL before saving the block.
-Handwritten and face confirmation remain configuration placeholders.
+Typed Name is the current confirmation method exposed by the user flow; handwritten and face confirmation are not part of the current UI.

 ## Concurrency and allocation